spectrocloud/librarium/docs/docs-content/troubleshooting/vmo-issues.md

 ## Scenario - OVA Imports Fail Due To Storage Class Attribute

-If you are importing an OVA file through the Palette CLI's [VMO command](../automation/palette-cli/commands/vmo.md#import-ova), `import-ova`, and the import fails.
+If you are importing an OVA file through the Palette CLI [VMO command](../automation/palette-cli/commands/vmo.md#import-ova), `import-ova`, and the import fails.
 It may be due to the VMO cluster using a `storageClass` with an unsupported volume bind mode, such as `volumeBindingMode: WaitForFirstConsumer`.
 To address this issue, use the following steps to update the `storageClass`